John Lowey (footballer): Career

 Lowey joined the Chicago Sting of the North American Soccer League in 1976 and claimed five goals and seven assists from 17 games.
 He returned to the Chicago Sting for part of the 1977 season, but only made five appearances.
 He spent July to August 1977 with Port Vale, spent September as a non-contract player at Blackburn Rovers, and then returned to Port Vale the next month.
-He returned to the US in 1978 and signed with the California Sunshine in the American Soccer League, before going on to score 10 goals in 21 games for the Sunshine.
+He returned to the US in 1978.
+He signed with the California Sunshine in the American Soccer League, before going on to score 10 goals in 21 games for the Sunshine.
 He returned to England to make his debut for Sheffield Wednesday on 17 October 1978.
 He went on to score five goals from 36 league and FA Cup matches in the 1978–79 season.
-However he was limited to just 13 appearances in the 1979–80 season as manager Jack Charlton led the club to promotion out of the Third Division, and left Hillsborough after making his final appearance for the "Owls" in the League Cup on 26 August 1980.
+However, he was limited to just 13 appearances in the 1979–80 season as manager Jack Charlton led the club to promotion out of the Third Division, and left Hillsborough after making his final appearance for the "Owls" in the League Cup on 26 August 1980.
 He signed with Blackburn Rovers in November 1980, who were now managed by Howard Kendall.
 At first he was a back-up striker, with Norman Bell preferred in the starting eleven.
-He went on to find success as a midfielder, and was an ever-present during the 1983–84 campaign.
+He went on to find success as a midfielder.
+He was an ever-present during the 1983–84 campaign.
 He was dropped for Colin Randell in the 1984–85 season, before returning to favour during the second half of the 1985–86 campaign.
 He went on to play for Wigan Athletic, Chesterfield (on loan), York City (on loan), Preston North End, Chester City, and Brisbane Lions.